 Tennessee 4-H International Exchange Program

 Being a host family is an experience that will last a lifetime.
-The States’ 4-H International Exchange Summer Inbound Program brings nearly 700 young people from around the globe to homes across the United States every summer.
-As members of 4-H families, exchange participants experience life in the United Staes and share their own culture in a variety of ways.
+The States’ 4-H International Exchange Programs brings nearly 700 young people from around the globe to homes across the United States every summer.
+As members of 4-H families, exchange participants experience life in the United States and share their own culture in a variety of ways.
 This experience will allow your family the opportunity to expand their global perspective, while opening a brand-new world to a young person from overseas.
 You and your family can join in this unique adventure by hosting this summer.
 All it takes is a warm heart, an open house, and a passion for international experiences.

 Young people who participate in 4-H international opportunities:

-• Develop an appreciation of the social, economic, political and cultural contributions of other countries.
+• Develop an appreciation of the social, economic, political, and cultural contributions of other countries.

-• Better understand how culture influences values, beliefs and attitudes.
+• Better understand how culture influences values, beliefs, and attitudes.

 • Instinctively appreciate the value of international collaboration, understanding, and empathy.